11 Best Restaurant Loyalty Programs That Drive Sales

 What you can learn from Starbucks:

 - Reward every purchase: Design your program to reward every transaction, no matter the size.
-This encourages even small purchases and keeps your restaurant at the forefront of your customer's mind.
+This encourages even small purchases and keeps your restaurant at the forefront of your customers' minds.

 Program type: Tier-based